Moto X4

-Moto X4 is an Android smartphone developed by Motorola Mobility, a subsidiary of Lenovo.
+Moto X4 is a mid-range Android smartphone developed by Motorola Mobility, a subsidiary of Lenovo.
 Unveiled on August 31, 2017, at IFA, it is a revival of the previously discontinued Moto X line.
 It was released in Europe at the end of September 2017.

 In the United States, an Android One version of the device was also released, marking the first device to be released in the US as part of the Android One program.
 In 2018, Motorola launched the Motorola One lineup as upper mid-range replacements for the Moto X4.

 Specifications

 Hardware

 The Moto X4 is equipped with a 5.2 in IPS display.
 It comes in two colors: Super Black and Sterling Blue.
 The camera assembly protrudes from the body, as on almost all Motorola smartphones in production.
 The fingerprint sensor is an oval on the front.
 The front has a front-facing camera with flash, LED notification light, and the proximity sensor in the top bezel.
 The back has the dual camera at the top and one of the secondary noise-cancellation microphones at the bottom.
 The sides are an aluminium frame, which holds the front and back glass.
 The phone's USB type C charging port has a USB-OTG function, supported by a USB type C OTG connector.
 Its Moto Turbopower fast-charging technology can add about 5 hours of battery life with 15–20 minutes of charging.
 It also has a 3.5 mm headphone jack at the bottom along with the manufacturing details.
 The SIM-card tray can support either two nano SIM cards or a nano SIM card and a microSD card of up to 2 TB of capacity.
 The phone is IP68 rated.